430 ILCS 5/) Liquefied Petroleum Gas Regulation Act.

 Are there an exceptions or modifications to the adoption of NFPA 58?

 Yes.
-The OSFM has maintained a requirement within the Part 200 rules that does not appear in the 2011 edition of NFPA 58.
+The OSFM has maintained a requirement within Part 200 that does not appear in the 2011 edition of NFPA 58.
 The pressure relief valve discharge on each aboveground container of more than 2000 gal. water capacity shall be piped vertically upward to a point at least 7 ft. above the top of the container, and the discharge opening shall be unobstructed to the open air.
 Additionally, standards for fuel systems and equipment in recreational vehicles as published in NFPA 1192, Standard on Recreational Vehicles (2011 edition) is also a mandatory reference.

 Is collision protection required to be provided for my LP-Gas tank?